leowenyang/worknote/markdown/MarkdownTution.md

 ## what problem Markdown solve

-1. HTML is hard and complex to write
+1. HTML source code is hard and complex to write and read
-2. HTML Tag is so hard to read for person
+2. HTML have a beatuful show

 ## how Markdown solve this problem